Jul 05, 2022

 - Quagga -> FRRouting.

 - Migration from L2 to L3 without any downtime.

-It is really weird how it works while both sides have different interface XLAUI (fiber) and CR4 (copper).
-After few minutes the link is down.
-Why is the hell CR4 used at all?
+It is really strange, but it works while both sides have different interfaces – XLAUI (fiber) and CR4 (copper).
+After a few minutes, the link is down.
+But why CR4 is used at all?

 I tried to override cable settings with

 portwd daemon at all, so I decided to take a look at the source code.